How to Can Winter Squashes and Pumpkins: An Illustrated Guide

 You're not supposed to dry winter squash, nor pumpkins.
 Why?
-I don't know yet.
+I don't know yet, but I suppose it has something to do with bacteria which may spoil the squash and hurt you.
 Freezing is an alright answer, but bags of puree take up so much space.
 So my answer is canning.

 Almost any squash can be canned.
-However, all squashes are a low-acid food, so must be processed using a pressure canner or pressure cooker.
+However, all squashes are low-acid foods, so must be processed using a pressure canner or pressure cooker.
 Even summer squash varieties can be canned, and very large or overly mature summer squashes should be processed just like winter squashes.

 Equipment Needed for Canning Winter Squashes

 - Pressure canner (not a regular pressure cooker designed for cooking only small amounts of food, without putting it in jars)

 - Large roaster (enamel preferred), or large pot - for cooking squashes

 - Knives, for cutting squashes - one regular, and one serrated

 - Ladle - optional, but good for "wet" squash types

 - Canning funnel (has a wide mouth)

 - Tongs, for lifting lids